ernestomr87/backend-challenges-to-do/challenges/beginner/api-echo.md

 ## Conclusion

-By completing this challenge, you will gain practical experience in developing a basic RESTful API and learn essential practices for backend development.
+By completing this challenge, you will gain practical experience in developing a basic REST API and learn essential practices for backend development.
 Explore additional improvements and challenges to further enhance your skills.

 Happy coding!